k-sophia/CTF/Target_Cyber_Defense/Tier1/D12_Final_Boss.md

   <img src="./images/D12_06.png" alt="command to unlock root partition attempt" width="450"/>
 </p>

 The passphrase is given or not known at this point.
 Since the partition is encrypted, the IOC is likely stored inside.
-The passphrase may be in the boot partiton, therefore it is mounted next to investigate.
+The passphrase may be in the boot partition, therefore it is mounted next to investigate.

 **Boot Partition**